guidoism/escape/inspiration/jonesforth.md

 (
         STRINGS ----------------------------------------------------------------------

-        S" string" is used in FORTH to define strings.
+        S" string" is used in Forth to define strings.
 It leaves the address of the string and its length on the stack, (length at the top of stack).
-The space following S" is the normal space between FORTH words and is not a part of the string.
+The space following S" is the normal space between Forth words and is not a part of the string.

         This is tricky to define because it has to do different things depending on whether we are compiling or in immediate mode.
 (Thus the word is marked IMMEDIATE so it can